anujpanchal57/GamesPy/README.md

 # Games developed using Python

-Currently, I am uploading one of my developed games.
+Currently, I am uploading some of my Games made using Python.

 ## How to run

-1. Go to your command line and type:
+* Go to your command line and type:
 > python BirthdayApp.py

-2. Then do as the program tells us to.
+and, to run `SPS.py`, type the same command in the `terminal` or `cmd` as given above, just replace `BirthdayApp` with `SPS`

 ## References